celerity/celerity-runtime/docs/range-mappers.md

 });
 ```

-> **NOTE**: In Celerity 0.1, range mappers were only used for compute kernels.
-> For master-node tasks (then called master-access tasks), explicit buffer ranges
-> were passed to `buffer::get_access`.
-These APIs have been unified and range mappers
-> are now required in all cases.
-In master node tasks, the `all` and `fixed`
-> mappers provide equivalent functionality to explicit ranges.

 ### Getting an Intuition

 A useful way of thinking about kernel chunks is as a collection of individual